SDGGiesbrecht/Workspace/Documentation/Read‐Me.md

 - `Quotation`, `Quotation URL` & `Citation` (Text)
 - `Feature List` (Markdown)
 - `Related Projects` (A list separated by line breaks.
 Each entry is one of two forms: (1) ` `Name`: `https://url.of/repository` `, or (2) `# `Section Heading` `.)
+- `Installation Instructions` (Markdown.
+Default instructions exist for library projects that have `Repository URL` and `Current Version` defined.)

 The read‐me can be further customized by defining a template with the `Read‐Me` [configuration](Configuring%20Workspace.md) option.